smtilson/pp2-quiz-project/README.md

 ## Testing <a name="testing"></a>

 ### Testing Features
+I tested the initial version of logging and scoring with custom functions.
+Since significant refactoring, I have tested them manually.
+I have tested all buttons manually on mobile and on desktop.

 ### Testing the Game itself
+During early development, when the game was only implemented for the first track, I used some functions to test that the game was functioning as expected when given specified input.
+These functions can be found in testing.js.
+Due to refactoring, they no longer function appropriately.
+Since those refactors, I have been testing manually.
+I have played the game for the first 7 tracks and found some bugs that I have fixed, which will be detailed below.
+These integration tests ensured that the events were being appropriately triggered in mobile and on desktop.
+I have also had a few friends play the game.

 ### Testing responsiveness
+To test responsiveness, I used chrome dev tools.
+I considered the following screen sizes:
+- On mobile: 320x628, 375×667, 414×736, 360×800, 390×844
+- Larger: 768x1024, 1024x768, 933x622, 1024x622
+The game functioned on all of these.
+I had to compromise on the appearance a bit.
+I used breakpoints in my CSS to address when the width and height change.

+### Validation
+#### HTML
+The HTML has been validated with

 ## Deployment <a name="deployment"></a>
 To deploy the project follow the following steps.